Bridging the Gap Between High School and the Workplace

 “They learn how to use tools, organize the lab space and automotive basics first.
 Then, the next step is: ‘What do you want to work on?’
 Which is their ultimate goal,” Bertrang said.

 On one side, rows of lawnmowers, snow throwers, ATVs and snowmobiles await pickup after maintenance or repair.

 “They had this shop full like it was a running mechanic shop,” Bertrang said.
 “They serviced them, invoiced them and shipped them back out again.
 It’s all part of the instruction on small gas engine repair.”

-Construction and Manufacturing The construction trades area is used for woodworking, advanced cabinetry, construction and contracting coursework.
+The construction trades area is used for woodworking, advanced cabinetry, construction and contracting coursework.
 As we tour the space, it is filled with the sound of hammering as students assemble a small building.

 “They’re learning construction concepts: building wall sections, learning how to make trusses for the roof and then sheeting the outside with plywood.
 Next, they’ll learn how to put siding on,” Bertrang said.